Philip D. Curtin: Awards and honors

 Curtin was elected to the American Philosophical Society in 1995.

 Personal

 A resident of Kennett Square, Pennsylvania, Curtin died at age 87 on June 4, 2009, in West Chester, Pennsylvania, with pneumonia cited as the cause of death.
 He was survived by his third wife, the former Anne Gilbert, as well as three sons and three grandchildren.
-His marriages to opera soprano singer Phyllis Curtin and Patricia Romero both ended in divorce.
+His marriages to opera soprano singer Phyllis Curtin and Patricia Romero, who was also a historian of Africa, both ended in divorce.